SynapseProject/syntinel.core.net/Syntinel.Aws/cf-templates/README.md

 The cloud formation template "cft-syntinel.yaml" creates all the necessary resources required to run Syntinel in your AWS account.

 This template calls the cloud formation templates in the "stacks" directory, passing the required information into each template.
-It assumes you are running the template with a role that has the permissions to create the resources necessary (listed below).
+It assumes you are running the template with a policy that has the permissions to create the resources necessary (listed below).
+The policy document can be found in the "policies" directory.

-**Required Permissions**
+**Minimum Required Permissions**
-* Create IAM Roles and Policies
-* Create Lambda Functions
-* Create DynamoDb Tables
-* Create APIGateway Resources
-* Deploy APIGateway Resources
+- apigateway:
+    - DELETE
+    - GET
+    - PATCH
+    - POST
+    - PUT
+- cloudformation:
+    - CreateStack
+    - CreateStackInstances
+    - DeleteStack
+    - DeleteStackInstances
+    - DescribeChangeSet
+    - DescribeStackEvents
+    - DescribeStacks
+    - GetTemplate
+    - GetTemplateSummary
+    - ListStackInstances
+    - ListStackResources
+    - ListStacks
+    - ListStackSetOperations
+    - UpdateStack
+    - UpdateStackInstances
+    - ValidateTemplate
+- dynamodb:
+    - CreateTable
+    - DeleteTable
+    - DescribeTable
+    - UpdateTable
+- iam:
+    - AttachRolePolicy
+    - CreatePolicy
+    - CreatePolicyVersion
+    - CreateRole
+    - DeletePolicy
+    - DeletePolicyVersion
+    - DeleteRole
+    - DetachRolePolicy
+    - GetPolicy
+    - GetRole
+    - ListAttachedRolePolicies
+    - ListPolicies
+    - ListPolicyVersions
+    - ListRoles
+    - PassRole
+    - UpdateRole
+- lambda:
+    - AddPermission
+    - CreateFunction
+    - DeleteFunction
+    - GetAccountSettings
+    - GetFunction
+    - GetFunctionConfiguration
+    - ListFunctions
+    - RemovePermission
+    - UpdateFunctionCode
+    - UpdateFunctionConfiguration
+- s3:
+    - GetObject

 ## Running the Templates Separately

 If the permissions you need to deploy Syntinel are spread across multiple roles, run each template in the "stacks" directory individually in the following order :

-* cft-syntinel-init
+- cft-syntinel-init
-* cft-syntinel-iam
+- cft-syntinel-iam
-* cft-syntinel-database
+- cft-syntinel-database
-* cft-syntinel-lambda
+- cft-syntinel-lambda
-* cft-syntinel-apigateway
+- cft-syntinel-apigateway
-* cft-syntinel-autoupdater (optional)
+- cft-syntinel-autoupdater (optional)

 ## Template Variables